CloudLabs-Samples/EduLabs/Security-ISV/PaloAlto/task-1.md

 ## Overview

-In this lab, you will be able to access the Firewall Dashboard and explore various options
+In this lab, you will be able to access the paloAlto Network Dashboard and explore various options in it.

 1. Let us start by logging into the **PaloAlto Networks page**.
 Copy the link for **VMseriesURL** under the **Environment Details** tab and open it in a new tab in your browser.